decentralized-identity/presentation-exchange/spec/spec.md

           "maximum": 65536,
         }
         ```
-  - to express the following equality proofs, use the JSON Schema
+  - to express the following equality proofs, use the [[ref:JSON Schema]]
     `const` descriptor:
       - `equal-to` - Use the `const` descriptor.
 For example to
         request proof that an attribute has the value "Chad", use the